-"To whom can an organization turn for advice?"
+To whom can an organization turn for advice?

-A number of administrators and fellow students are experienced in preparing a variety of fund raising activities.
+A number of administrators and fellow students are experienced in preparing a variety of fundraising activities.
 As resources, they should be valued as much as an organization's initial financial resources.
 Indeed, in many cases, undergraduate regulations require organizations to consult with administrators.
 Be bold.
 Speak with them early in your planning.
 It may be well worth it.
 An organization can save itself from a number of frustrations that it may otherwise be able to avoid.

 Example: The YCC, like many other campus organizations, has no official adult advisor but neither is it entirely on it own.
-In the past, when the YCC has decided to sponsor an event, its members have sought the advice of administrators (including Dean of Student Affairs Betty Trachtenberg, Assistant Dean of Yale College Philip Greene, Assistant to the President Nina Glickson, Yale's legal advisers, Senior Administrative Assistant Elisabeth-Jane Schiller, and Assistant Director for Yale College Dining Services Eric Uscinski) and the heads of several student groups (including the Yale Daily News, the Yale Herald, the Student Labor Action Coalition and the Yale Student Environmental Coalition).
+In the past, when the YCC has decided to sponsor an event, its members have sought the advice of administrators (including Dean of Student Affairs Betty Trachtenberg, Assistant Dean Philip Greene, Assistant to the President Nina Glickson, Yale's legal advisers, etc.).
 The YCC also relies on the advice provided by veteran members of the YCC and former members.
-To retain these human resources, the YCC has created an honorary non-voting position (Senior Associate) for veteran members who wish to continue their participation in the YCC without carrying the full burden of being representatives.

-"Who needs to be hired?"
+Who needs to be hired?

-Almost every fund raising activity or sales campaign involves several contracted personnel.
-Sometimes, there are university regulations which require that personnel be hired.
-Such personnel may include police, entertainers, managers of carnival ride companies, manufacturers, copy stores, staging and lighting professionals, janitors, electricians, Physical Plant workers and dining hall managers.
+Almost every fundraising activity or sales campaign involves several contracted personnel.
+Sometimes, there are university regulations that require that personnel be hired.
+Such personnel may include police, entertainers, managers of carnival rides, manufacturers, copy stores, staging and lighting professionals, janitors, electricians, Physical Plant workers and dining hall managers.
 Depending on whom an organization wishes to work with, it is usually good for the organization to contact the personnel at least two months ahead of time.
 This guarantees that the personnel will be available for the date of the event and also provides organizations enough time to compare their prices with other personnel.
-To be sure that their contracted personnel are qualified, organizations commonly ask their personnel for references before they are hired.
+Be sure that contracted personnel are qualified, by asking for references.
 Once an organization is confident with its choice of personnel, it is critically important for the organization to provide their personnel with time lines of the event, directions (both for traveling to the event's location and for parking), maps of the event's layout and the location's electrical specifications.
 The organization should also be sure to discuss and receive a written contract in advance of the event.
 This document should then be available at the event itself to help settle disagreements.

 Example: A typical Yale dance requires the sponsoring organization to hire at least three people.
 A student dining hall manager is needed to open the dining hall, provide instructions about how it is to be protected during the dance and be responsible for locking the dining hall doors at the end of the night.
+A

-Every college has at least one student dining hall manager and they can be contacted through YUDH.
-A DJ, of course, is the most important person in making a dance successful.
+DJ or student band, of course, is crucial to making a dance successful.
 DJs may be found with a phone book, by talking to other organizations and even at dances held by other organizations in the weeks before your dance.
-The third group of people that must be hired for an on-campus dance is Yale policemen (the exact number of policemen depends on what the Dean's office requires.)
+The third group that must be hired for an on-campus dance is Yale policemen, the exact number necessary depending on the size and location of your event.
 With each of these personnel, it is important to reserve their services at least a month in advance.

-"How will the audience know about the fund raising effort?"
+How will the audience know about the fundraising effort?